uZer/.schematics/README.md

     # and type :BundleInstall, then :q!

     vim ~/.gitconfig
-    # and change you name
+    # and change your personal information